-Below is the complete list of winners of this Österreichischer Filmpreis 2020.
+Below are all the winners of these Österreichischer Filmpreis 2022.
 Congratulations to all and see you next year!

 BEST SHORT FILM

 BEST ACTRESS IN A LEADING ROLE

 Luna Jordan for Fox in a Hole